mirceah13/cadvisor/IMPLEMENTATION_GUIDE.md

-# BuildGuard Advisor - Implementation Guide
+# CADVisor - Implementation Guide

-This document provides a comprehensive guide for completing the remaining implementation tasks for BuildGuard Advisor MVP.
+This document provides a comprehensive guide for completing the remaining implementation tasks for CADVisor MVP.

 ## Project Status